 CPUs are built by placing billions of microscopic transistors onto a single computer chip.

-Those transistors allow it to make the calculations it needs to run programs stored in system memory.
-Essentially, they are miniature gates that switch on or off, conveying either ones or zeros that comprise binary code.
+Those transistors allow it to make the necessary calculations to run programs stored in system memory.
+They are miniature gates that switch on or off, conveying either ones or zeros that comprise binary code.

 That code comprises the low-level instructions that tell a CPU what to do.